danielharrell/does_music_move/does_music_move.md

-To see why this argument is worth considering, consider, first, a striking fact about our experience of perceptual illusions, such as the look of a stick half-plunged in water, and seemingly half-bent by it.
+To see why this argument is worth considering, consider, first, a striking fact about our experience of optical illusions, such as the look of a stick half-plunged in water, and seemingly half-bent by it.
 Our knowing the stick stays straight does nothing to dispel the illusion.
 But why?
-One answer is that there is nothing *in* the illusion to *tell* us it's an illusion; and if there were, then the illusion wouldn't be an illusion.
+One answer is that there is nothing *in* the illusion to *tell* us it's an illusion, and if there were, then the illusion wouldn't be an illusion.
 In this sense, we remain
 *in* the illusion, or inhabit it, as a matter of perception, even if we stand outside the illusion, or merely observe it, as a matter of knowledge.

-Something like this happens more generally in our experience of dreams, taking "dreams" now in the ordinary sense.
+Something like this is also at work in our experience of dreams, taking "dreams" now in the ordinary sense.
 For our dreams so often contain implausible or even impossible events, not to